 To illustrate the effects of the different conclusions, consider a situation in which Buyer acquires 100% of Target by agreeing to pay: (a) \$60 million in cash to Seller and (b) \$40 million in cash to Lender to pay off Seller's outstanding debt with Lender.
 If Buyer concludes based on the facts and circumstances that the \$40 million payment to Lender is consideration transferred, then the consideration transferred in the business combination is \$100 million and the fair value of the net assets acquired is otherwise unaffected.
-If the Buyer instead concludes that the \$40 million payment to Lender is the payoff of an assumed liability, then the consideration transferred is \$60 million and the fair value of the net assets acquired would be \$40 million less than it otherwise would be.
+If the Buyer instead concludes that the \$40 million payment to Lender is \$60 million and the fair value of the net assets acquired would be \$40 million less than it otherwise would be.
 While goodwill is the same regardless of whether the \$40 million payment to Lender is treated as consideration transferred or the payoff of an assumed liability, the classification of the payment in the cash flow statement and its characterization in the notes to the financial statements would be affected.